 On the first day, when I realized I could actually look down in the car, I was thrilled!
 I got over my trepidation of navigating and fell in love with it!
 I had the sole responsibility of where we were headed.
 This sounds terrifying in a rally when you think about it, but it was also so much fun.
 I loved the precision with the scales and maps as well as empowerment that jumping out to get a bearing on the compass gave me.

 Now, I learned some rookie things- Make sure your map matches the scale you are using to decide the distance that needs to be driven.
 It's like looking at the map upside down.
 You do it once, hopefully have a laugh, but either way you've thrown yourself off for a bit and probably lost some points.

 However, more interesting to me was that I felt I was better at communicating with my driver, Kathy Locke, because of the time I'd spent in her position.
 Kathy had also spent a lot of time learning navigation so she understood the time it took to figure out our route on the fly and it made us stronger in the long run.

 Communication in general is key in the Rebelle as you are with your teammate for eight days, mostly sharing a small space and often in tense or stressful situations.
-Getting the rig un-stuck, which way to drive on a road that suddenly splits, or simply sharing a tent; these are things that can make or break a team.
+Getting the rig out of sticky situations, which way to drive on a road that suddenly splits, or simply sharing a tent; these are things that can make or break a team.